saikot-paul/medme/README.md

 * Real time table update for booked appointments using webhooks

 ### If I had more time
 I would ideally create a state graph or flow that maps out user intent.
+Additionally I would add agent tools such that booking cancellation and rescheduling can be done through conversation.

 ![alt text](drawio.png)